BC Real Estate

 Realtor fees in British Columbia follow a tiered structure and are always negotiable — there is no fixed or standard rate.
 Canada's federal Competition Act specifically requires realtors to stress there is no set BC real estate agent commission rate.
 Each real estate professional sets their own rate.

 To give you a real example, I charge 7% on the first $100,000 of the sale price and 2.4% on the balance.
-This is called a blended commission because it involves two percentages on different portions of the sale price.
-Unlike jurisdictions like California that may use a single flat percentage (e.g., 6%), BC uses this tiered structure — which typically results in lower overall commission rates.
+This is called a blended commission because it involves two percentages on different portions of the sale price — a higher rate on the first $100,000 and a lower rate on the remaining balance.

 This total commission is then split between the seller's agent (listing agent) and the buyer's agent.
-The split varies by agent, but a common arrangement is roughly 45% to the buyer's agent and 55% to the seller's agent.
+The exact split varies and is set by the listing agent when the property is listed on the MLS.

 Unlike some provinces, BC does not charge PST on realtor fees — only the 5% federal GST applies to real estate fees in British Columbia.